bulak/projects/README.md

   - `pnote` is available only within a project and similar to `hnote` produces a note within the project's eternal history.
 The note will only be available in that project and not in global eternal history.

-If *journaling* option was selected during install, additional commands will be available from within a project:
+If any of the two *journaling* options was selected during install, additional commands will be available from within a project. `emacs` option relies on the Org mode of `emacs`.
+This option enables

+  - `add_note` which is a small `bash` script that directly appends to default project specific journal.
+The full path of the journal is kept under `ORG_BOOK` environmental variable and defaults to project's main path + project name + ".org". `add_note` takes one argument, `--tag` or `-t`, which is used as a headline tag within the Org mode.
+By default all lines are hardwrapped at 80 characters.

-  - `add_jrnl` and `pj` are available if journaling option is selected during installation.
+The alternative (can be also used simultaniously) journaling is `jrnl` based. `add_jrnl` and `pj` are available if `jrnl` based journaling option is selected during installation.
 These commands depend on `jrnl` [package](https://pypi.org/project/jrnl "jrnl pypi").

     `add_jrnl` adds a project-specific journal to user's journal database.